YueLiPicasso/unification/UserGuide.md

 1. Start your GHCi.

-2. Change the search path of GHCi to the folder where the software is stored.
-Say you store the software under directory `C:\Users\Tom\unification-master\unification-master`.
+2. Change the search path of GHCi to the folder where the source code is stored.
+Say you store the codes under directory `C:\Users\Tom\unification-master\unification-master`.
 To use this directory as search path, type GHCi command
   `:cd C:\Users\Tom\unification-master\unification-master`

 3. Load module `UnifyTerms` by typing GHCi command `:load UnifyTerms`